Tonyxu74/MINT_Frequency_Spectrogram_Model/README.md

 - `runs/` contains outputs from tensorboard.
 - the other stuff is miscellaneous.

+## Data Location
+- Training and test data is located in the Google Drive: `MINT/Experiment Data/Machine Learning Data/data/train`.
+- copy the `train` folder into the project repo and it should work from there.
+Everything is already set up in the `train` folder.

 ## Tensorboard
 Make sure tensorboard is installed.
 While in project directory, start with